CFD-UTSA/tipvortices/README.md

 ### Data Allocation: https://drive.google.com/drive/folders/1Fol3tnrV2WKfaaPOs4lknffI7Gg8uT-1?usp=sharing

+### Import the Environment "fp_brun_daniel" into Anaconda.
+All packages have been installed.
+Make sure to check compatibility.
+Only tested for Windows 10

 Specific/Exotic/Special Packages:

 1. ImageJ: a Java-based image processing program developed at the National Institutes of Health and the Laboratory for Optical and Computational Instrumentation (LOCI, University of Wisconsin).